Current Weather - 4:15 PM Clear skies Temp 74.7º Humidity 9% Winds W 1.0mph

 Bear has the largest snow making pipe in the USA from a Lake

-Bear mountain has the 2nd largest snowmaking plant in the world.
+When its plant was installed Bear mountain had the 2nd largest snowmaking plant in the world.

-So Happy 65th Birthday to Bear Mountain !boarder
+So Happy 75th Birthday to Bear Mountain !skier !boarder

 Todd C